kgb1001001/cloudadoptionpatterns/container-architecture/Minimize-Image-Inheritance.md

 # Minimize Image Inheritance

-You are practicing Container DevOps and building many container images.
+You are practicing Container DevOps and building many container images using a [Docker Build Pipeline](Docker-Build-Pipeline.md).

 **How do you take best advantage of the features of the Dockerfile yet not end up with enormous images?**